 My first introduction to Kundalini Yoga was 14 years ago whilst visiting a dear friend of mine in British Colombia, Canada.
-I hadn’t seen my friend for two years and I was amazed at how radiant she looked and how vibrant and content she was.
+I hadn’t seen my friend for over two years, and I was amazed at how radiant she looked and how vibrant and contented in her life she was.
 She had been practising Kundalini Yoga!
 I’d never heard of Kundalini Yoga before and I was very keen to try it, so I joined her in her practice.
 I quickly noticed its many benefits and on my return home I continued a daily practice using a DVD by ‘Gurmukh’, a renowned Kundalini Yoga teacher/ trainer based in Los Angeles.

-I continued to practise Kundalini yoga intermittently and then in 2016, I found a teacher in Leicester, Dr. Japjeet Rajbir Kaur Khalsa.
-After taking classes for two years I decided that I wanted to share the transformational technology of Kundalini Yoga with others, so I began my journey into becoming a Kundalini Yoga teacher.
+I continued to practise Kundalini yoga intermittently and then I found a teacher in Leicester.
+After taking in person classes for two years, I decided that I wanted to share the transformational technology of Kundalini Yoga with others, so I began my journey into becoming a Kundalini Yoga teacher.

 During my mid-twenties I suffered with panic attacks and a real lack of self-confidence which ultimately left me dealing with feelings of frustration.
 I avoided situations that created anxiety in me, and I feel like I missed out on a lot of opportunities as a result.
 I now realise that taking yourself out of your comfort zone is where you grow, but I really didn’t have that awareness at the time.
 I was working as a residential social worker in a hostel for people with mental health difficulties, and I was referred to a cognitive behaviour therapy group.
 The group did help me to understand my anxiety more, but at that time in my life I lacked the commitment to manage and to confront my anxiety.
 So, I did the flight rather than fight thing, and I went travelling again!

-This is my most important and the most rewarding role.
-It has also been incredibly challenging at times, and my most selfless journey to date.
-I have two wonderfully bright sons who have taught me so much about myself, and continue to fill my life with so much love and happiness.
+Unconditional love is a great teacher, and I have two wonderfully bright sons (bias of course)!! who have taught me so much about myself, and who continue to fill my life with so much love and happiness.
 Of course, life’s not always a bed of roses, and there are problems to fix, and difficult situations that present themselves, but my consistent practice of Kundalini Yoga and meditation helps me to step back first, and then the response usually comes from a heart-centred space.
 I ask myself how my higher self would choose to respond in difficult situations.

 “Yoga is the uniting of consciousness in the heart”

-Being a Yogi and a mum is not always easy!!
-But I wouldn’t have it any other way!
+Being a Yogi and a mum has not always been easy!!
+But I wouldn’t have had it any other way!

-The more things I have on in a day, the more I dedicate time to meditating.
-Meditating is like casting a magic spell that in return gifts you with the ability to be fully present in everything that you do.
-It clears the subconscious mind of unnecessary clutter and gives you access to the stillness and tranquillity that is present inside.
+Meditation clears the subconscious mind of unnecessary clutter and gives you access to the stillness and tranquillity that is present inside.
 It helps you to be the best version of yourself and nurtures the qualities of self -discipline and commitment.
 During my Kundalini Yoga and meditation practices I have had many poignant moments that have given me so much insight into myself.
-I have had many creative ideas and I have grown in awareness and shed habits that were unnecessary or toxic.
+I have had many ‘downloads’ for creative ideas and projects, and I have grown in awareness and shed habits that were unnecessary or toxic.
 I remember one particularly poignant moment for me was after coming out of a class, and feeling uplifted and very peaceful and ‘conscious’, I looked at a flower.
-Just a regular flower.
-But the flower was so beautiful.
-And what came to me was this “All it needs is the earth, water and light to blossom into its full potential, that’s all.”
+It was Just a regular flower, but the flower was so beautiful.
+What came to me was this: “All it needs is the earth, water and light to blossom into its full potential, that’s all.”
 Just the presence of flowers gives us joy, but when we smell their essence, we are drawn even further into their beauty.

 Sadhana = Daily Spiritual Practice

 Nowadays I rise early before anyone else is up and do my Yoga practice and meditation.
-I meditate for 31 minutes a day after an hour of yoga (or thereabouts).
 This is my daily spiritual practice.
 This routine is as familiar to me as a flower is familiar to a bee.
-Sadhana gives you integrity as a teacher as you gain first- hand knowledge of Kriyas and meditations.
-You understand how they feel to practise and how the body integrates the effects within.
-Sadhana keeps you present and fresh.
-It is a time for your higher consciousness to connect with the universal consciousness.
+Sadhana gives me integrity as a teacher as I gain first- hand knowledge of Kriyas and meditations.
+I understand how they feel to practice and how the body integrates the effects within.
+Sadhana keeps me present and fresh.
+It is a time for my higher consciousness to connect with the universal consciousness.